hstreamdb/docs/en/develop/java-sdk/stream.md

 ## Connect to a HStreamDB Instance

-First, you need to connect to a HStreaDB instance and get a `HStreamClient` oject.
+First, you need to connect to a HStreamDB instance and get a `HStreamClient` object.

 ```java